Nuvei/nuvei-mobile-sdk-ios/README.md

 }
 ```

-This creates instance of `NuveiFieldCustomization` with your own customization preferences.

 This creates instance of `FieldsI18n` with your own localized texts.
 You can initialize it with the properties and text you want to modify.

 You should also pass a `CheckoutTransactionDetails` object which you can create from `NVInput` object.
 If you want to use only `NuveiFields.createPayment` you can skip the transaction details.